 Butterfly Crafts for Kids

-These nature inspired butterfly crafts are perfect for kids of all ages.
+Easy nature inspired butterfly crafts are perfect for kids of all ages.
 Fluttering about during the warm months, butterflies are always a child favorite.
 Even as an adult, I love spotting them in the yard.

 Crafts use materials found in nature, simple art supplies, and a few simple household items.
 Pick and choose based on your child's interest.
-Check out the FULL post here to see all of the craft ideas in detail.

 Insect Alphabet Activities